Code-Institute-Submissions/ColetteThomson-summit_bike_co./README.md

 * This feature fulfills the user story: *As a new user, I want to be able to easily contact the organisation'* and *'As a new user, I want to be able to view general information about the organisation'*.
 A screenshot of the 'Contact Us' page (contact_us.html) can be found [here](). <br>

+## 8. The BIKETALK app pages: 'BikeTalk' and 'Article Name...'
+The **BikeTalk** page is intended to provide:
+* a description of what BikeTalk is
+* a list of all the organisation active articles
+* details of each active article listed can be accessed by clicking either the article name (eg Besk UK Tech Trails...) or the slug (eg: Dyfi Bike Park...).
+* the author (i.e. the Administator) is displayed above the article name.
+* the date and time the Post was created and the current amount of 'likes' for that particular article.
+* This feature fulfills the user stories: *'As a new user, I want to be able to read the articles and comments in 'BikeTalk''* and *'As a returning user, I want to be able to read and leave comments in 'BikeTalk''*.

 ## Design of the Summit Bike Co. website

 ### Colour Scheme